Brew your loose leaf tea at work, at home, or on the go with an elegant Tielka Tea Infuser—Tea Strainer.

-We all have different preferences to how we like our tea - some like it strong, some like it weak, some like a big mug, others like a teapot or a dainty teacup.
-Using a tea infuser means you can always have the optimum amount of tea to suit your personal taste.
+We all have different personal preferences about the ideal amount of tea - some like a strong brew with extra flavour, some like it weak, some like a big mug, others like a glass teapot or a dainty teacup.
+Using loose tea infusers means you can always have the optimum amount of tea to suit your personal taste.
 It also means you can enjoy the simplicity of serving single cups loose leaf teas to friends.

-Using a tea infuser is also an environmentally friendly alternative to most tea bags!
+Using stainless steel mesh infusers is also an environmentally friendly alternative to most tea bags!
 You can empty your used tea leaves straight into the garden or compost.
 While Tielka's tea bags are 100% plastic-free and made from plant-based fibre, loose-leaf tea will always be the best option when it comes to saving the earth's precious resources.
-That's why we love a tea infuser as an option for brewing loose-leaf tea.
+That's why we love a handy infuser as an option for brewing loose-leaf tea.

 Why Does a Tea Infuser Need a Lid?

 It's not just for keeping your tea hot while it brews!
 Did you know that some of the tea-goodness evaporates in the steam while it is brewing?
 Using a lid ensures all the health-giving essential oils that would otherwise evaporate stay in your delicious cup of tea.

 It's also perfect for holding your high-quality tea infuser after your tea has finished brewing.
 No one wants tea leaking over their desk or table!
 Simply stand your tea infusing basket on the upside-down lid to avoid any pesky leaks.

 HOW MUCH TEA DO YOU PUT IN A TEA INFUSER?